 Choose Select Groups to list available Azure AD groups.

-Select one or more groups that contain the users whose devices receive the script.
+Select one or more groups that include the users whose devices receive the script.
 Select to assign the policy to the selected groups.

-The Intune management extension synchronizes to Intune once every hour and after every reboot with Intune for any new scripts or changes.
+The Intune management extension client checks once every hour and after every reboot with Intune for any new scripts or changes.
 After you assign the policy to the Azure AD groups, the PowerShell script runs, and the run results are reported.
 Once the script executes, it doesn't execute again unless there's a change in the script or policy.

 Monitor run status